Ashford Town & Ashford United

 Ashford reached their 3rd final in 5 years, and beat their Thanet opponents to lift the Trophy for the second time.

-The omens were not good for the Town, they had faced Margate on 5 previous occassions during the 1962/63 season, losing all 5!
+The omens were not good for the Town, they had faced Margate on 5 previous occasions during the 1962/63 season, losing all 5!
 Surely this game was just a formality for Margate?

-It was reported that the majority of the 2500 crowd were cheering for the blue of Margate, but the atmosphere was lacking due to the small crowd comparered to its' capacity.
+It was reported that the majority of the 2500 crowd were cheering for the blue of Margate, but the atmosphere was lacking due to the small crowd compared to its capacity.
 The Priestfield could hold over 25,000 at the time!

 The first 25 minutes were all Margate as expected, but slowly but surely Ashford worked their way into the game whilst keeping Margate at bay.
 The Thanet Times reports that forward Lawrie Thompson was outstanding for Ashford, causing Margate's famous defender Bob Harrop all sorts of problems.